EnlighterJS/Plugin.WordPress/readme.txt

 * Bugfix: PHP Error message was thrown in case a the cache was not writable and a file operation failed
 * Bugfix: The cache check did not checked if the directory was accessible
 * Bugfix: The autoset permission link was broken since v3.0
+* Bugfix: Backtick style code elements of bbPress will break the highlighting

 = 3.1 =
 * Added: [EnlighterJS v2.10.1](http://enlighterjs.org/)